-Pinto bean acreage is pretty much full with only a few remaining contract acres available from Selcor (\$18/cwt. for variety Bill-Z).
-Other contractors noted above (e.g., C.T.
-Smith) often have limited contracts available, but none have remaining acreage in 2005Check with other contractors as well.
+Pinto bean contracts maybe available from E & J Ag. or C.T.
+Smith.
 Pintos are very susceptible to heat above 93 F during flowering and ideally should be planted by late April or after late June to minimize the heat.
 Heat-resistant varieties such as Bill-Z may be more productive under West Texas conditions when heat is a concern.
 For information on pinto bean production in Texas contact the Lubbock Center (806.746.6101) for former Extension horticulturalist Dr. Rollie Roberts' publication L-5012 "Texas Commercial Vegetable Growers Guide: Pinto Beans."
+It is also available on the web at http://aggie-horticulture.tamu.edu/extension/beans/pintobeans/pintobeans.html

-In addition, several of the contractors above, especially C.T.
-Smith/Peas Inc. and TOPCO have limited contracts available on several of more than twenty other types of beans and peas including crowder peas, pinkeyes, purplehulls, cremes, etc. Call for current contract availability and price.
+In addition, several of the above contractors above, especially C.T.
+Smith/Peas Inc., TOPCO, and E&J Ag., often have limited contracts available on several other types of beans and peas including crowder peas, pinkeyes, purplehulls, creams, etc. 2007 examples include mung and adzuki beans (E&J, \$25/cwt. net), purple hulls (TOPCO, \$25/cwt.; yields are about 2/3 those of black-eyed peas), crowder beans (TOPCO, \$22/cwt), and golden eye cream beans (TOPCO, \$30/cwt.).
+Call for current contract availability and price.
 Acreage is limited but many of these crops will readily fit a short-season window.
 Be sure to ascertain if there are any planting restrictions after certain herbicides or other chemicals such as Temik applied to cotton.